dvalle22/Mel-Danilo-Cody/index.md

 ## Prerequisites
 - Have access to a working computer and the ability to perform basic computer-oriented tasks.
 - Have the ability to navigate various interfaces using a set of given instructions.
-- Already set up a MySQL connection (If not, please refer to our [MySQL Workbench Setup Guide](docs/setup)).
+- Already set up a MySQL connection.
+If not, please refer to our [MySQL Workbench Setup Guide](docs/setup).

 ## Why MySQL
 - MySQL is one of the easiest and most secure ways to maintain and update a database.